nicolaei/master/docs/thesis/source/02_existing_research.md

 *Probe responses* on the other hand are sent by access points that receive the *probe request*.
 These frames' content is almost identical to beacon frames, though they do contain some more information than the probe request's frames.
-This information isn't really relevant for what I wish to accomplish with this thesis, so I won't outline it [^beacon-information].
+This information isn't really relevant for what I wish to accomplish in this thesis, so I won't outline it [^beacon-information].

 The window in which the station that sent out the *probe request* is